 How Can a 3-D Model Enhance Creativity?

-Illustration experts often ask their clients to share 3-D model/Realistic 3-D photo references so that they can extract accurate drawings from them.
+Illustration experts often ask their clients to share 3-D models/Realistic 3-D photo references so that they can extract accurate drawings from them.
 3-D models help in fulfilling the following.

-• Scope of Imagination: Computer 3-D program allows a viewer to see exactly how the product looks like.
+- Scope of Imagination: Computer 3-D program allows a viewer to see exactly what the product looks like.
 Conveying the same information with other modes can require many more reference images to show a process or describe the ornamental design.

 Shading for Design Patent Drawing